 |Child (5 under)||$0|

-Regular Hours of Operation are Tuesday - Sunday, 10am - 5pm (Closed Monday)
+Regular Hours of Operation are Tuesday - Sunday, 10am - 5pm (Closed Monday).
+See Early Closure notices above under Admission and Hours.

 Our Cultural Centre is wheelchair accessible and we have wheelchairs onsite available for guests to use.
 Please contact the SLCC prior to your visit or ask for the chair at our admissions desk upon arrival.